Could MRI prevent unnecessary hip surgery?

 Q3: Risks of delaying MRI?

-Untreated injuries may worsen, causing chronic pain, loss of motion, or permanent functional limitations.
+Untreated injuries may worsen, causing chronic stiffness, reduced range of motion, and impaired daily activities.

 Q5: Fast MRI solution?